-When streaming with large blocks, the ROR metric, representing the total redundancy effort, is twice as low as when streaming with restricted playback buffering time, but the capillarization of routing is beneficial in both cases.
+When the application streams with large blocks, the ROR metric, representing the total redundancy effort, is twice as low as when the application streams maintaining restricted playback buffering time.
+The capillarization of routing is however beneficial in both cases.

 Logically, the ROR curve of the media stream is shifted down as the statically added tolerance increases.
-The ROR represents the total amount (during the whole communication time) of dynamically added redundant packets as responses to temporary failures occurring in the network.
+The ROR represents the total amount (during the whole communication time) of redundant packets dynamically added as responses to temporary failures occurring in the network.
 Therefore if the static portion of the constantly maintained redundancy is increased a shifting of the ROR value must be expected.

 Our simulations show however that the increase of the weak static tolerance emphasizes also the efficiency gain achieved by capillarization.
-A small increment of the static tolerance results in a little decrease of the ROR value if the diversity of the routing pattern is not strong.
-As the capillary routing layer increases and the path diversity develops every small increment of the static tolerance results in a much significant decrease of the ROR values.
+A small increment of the static tolerance results in a small decrease of the ROR value if the diversity of the routing pattern is not strong.
+As the capillary routing layer increases and the path diversity develops, every small increment of the static tolerance results in a much more significant decrease of the ROR values.

-The drawback of path diversity in general is that by forming long paths we increase the number of links in the communication footprint raising the overall failure rate and thus possibly increasing the overall requirement in FEC codes.
-However, Figure 60 and Figure 61 show that despite the larger communication footprint, with the routing patterns built by the capillary routing algorithm, the requirement in redundant packets decreases noticeably most of the time.
+The drawback of path diversity in general is that by forming long paths we increase the number of links in the communication footprint, raising the overall failure rate and thus possibly increasing the overall requirement in FEC codes.
+However, Figure 60 and Figure 61 show that despite the larger communication footprint, with the routing patterns built by the capillary routing algorithm, the requirement in redundant packets decreases noticeably in most cases.